redpanda-data/connect/docs/getting_started.md

 {"doc":{"id":"2","names":["chad","robert","kroeger"]},"first_name":"CHAD","last_name":"uXXg5wCKPjpyj/qbivPbD9H9CZ5DH/F0Q1Twytnt2hQ="}
 ```

+How exciting!
+I don't know about you, but I'll need to lie down for a while.
+Now
-Now that you are a Benthos expert check out all the other
+that you are a Benthos expert check out all the other
 [cool stuff you can do][docs].

 [proc_proc_field]: ./processors/README.md#process_field